No matter what industry you’re in, there’s always more work than time to do it. Is outsourcing the solution?

 However, there’s still room to grow, with two-thirds of marketers outsourcing less than one-third of their content, according to Fronetics.

-If you currently have someone creating content for you–or if you do it yourself–you can almost always have a ghostwriter produce content for a fraction of the price.
+If you currently have someone creating content for you — or if you do it yourself — you can almost always find a ghostwriter to produce content for a fraction of the price.

 Again, keep in mind your hourly wage and the value of your activities.
-Chances are, writing isn’t the most high-value activity you should be doing.
+Chances are, writing isn’t the most valuable thing you could be doing with your time.

-The secret to success with outsourcing your content is to have a few examples of premade content to support your efforts and explain what you’re looking for.
+The secret to success with outsourcing your content is to have a few examples of premade content to explain what you’re looking for.

-You also need a clear plan of content that you’d like to produce.
+You also need a clear content plan that you’d like to produce.